 Full Mouth Dental Implants

 It’s estimated that 178 million Americans are missing at least one tooth, and about 40 million Americans are missing all of their teeth.
 The reasons vary from tooth decay, periodontal disease, or trauma.
 More and more patients are turning to dental implants to solve their missing teeth problems, including All-on-4® dental implants.
-At our Bay Area OSM offices, our oral & maxillofacial surgeons provide a wide range of implant dentistry options.
+At our Bay Area OSM offices, our oral & maxillofacial surgeons provide a wide range of implant surgery options.
 They range from a single dental implant to full mouth restorations, using either individual implants to replace one missing tooth or All-on-4 implants to replace multiple teeth.
 Call one of our practices or schedule a consultation online today.

 What are Full Mouth Dental Implants?